 1. There’s still issues with the layout of the Falkirk Ave entrance, which creates more of a bottleneck in peak time.

-4. Pedestrian paths (including crossings) should be improved to reduce the chaos and protect people from traffic.
+3. Pedestrian paths (including crossings) should be improved at the Falkirk Avenue entrance, to reduce the chaos and protect people from traffic.
 Dropping the kerbs of the existing footpaths from nearby streets would allow wheelchair and pram access.
-Many people with disabilities currently cannot access the footpath in front of the store, which is not acceptable.
+Many people with disabilities currently cannot easily access the store, which is not acceptable.

 I know that the carpark can be a nightmare (especially at peak times).
 It’s unlikely that we’ll be able to get them to build a whole new carpark.
 Nevertheless, if you have further suggestions, please feel free to share them with me.